RuiFSP/100-days-of-code/r1-log.md

 ### R1D1

-Day1 - was a beginner revision about variables and how to manage data.Different topics were discussed, such as: print, inputs
+Day1 - Revision about variables and how to manage data.
+ - print, inputs

 The end project is [Band Name Generator](https://github.com/RuiFSP/100-days-of-code/tree/master/Projects/Day1)

 ### R1D2

-Day2 - was basically a revision about understanding types and how to manipulate strings.
+Day2 - Revision about understanding types and how to manipulate strings.

 The end project is [Tip Calculator](https://github.com/RuiFSP/100-days-of-code/tree/master/Projects/Day2)

+### R1D3

+Day3 - Revision about Control Flow and Logical Operators
+ - importance of indentation
+ - if/else, nested if/else, if/elif /else, multiple if
+ - and, or, not

+The end project is [Tip Calculator](https://github.com/RuiFSP/100-days-of-code/tree/master/Projects/Day3)